docutils/docutils/docutils/README.txt

 To run the code, Python_ must be installed.
-Docutils is compatible with Python versions 2.7, and versions 3.5 to 3.7 (cf. `Python 3 compatibility`_).
+Docutils is compatible with Python versions 2.7, and 3.5 to 3.7 (cf. `Python 3 compatibility`_).

-Docutils uses the following packages for enhanced functionality, if they are
+Docutils uses the following packages for enhanced functionality, if they are installed:
-installed:

 * The `Python Imaging Library`_, or PIL, is used for some image manipulation operations.